2 Chronicles 21 – Jehoram’s Evil Reign

 After all this the LORD struck him in his intestines with an incurable disease.
 Then it happened in the course of time, after the end of two years, that his intestines came out because of his sickness; so he died in severe pain.
 And his people made no burning for him, like the burning for his fathers.
 He was thirty-two years old when he became king.
 He reigned in Jerusalem eight years and, to no one’s sorrow, departed.
 However they buried him in the City of David, but not in the tombs of the kings.

 a.
 After all this the LORD struck him in his intestines with an incurable disease: Again, this was a fitting judgment.
-There was a sense in which Jehoram was rotten spiritually from within; here, God simply caused the physical condition of his body simply corresponded to the spiritual condition of his soul – so he died in severe pain.
+There was a sense in which Jehoram was rotten spiritually from within; here, God simply caused the physical condition of his body to correspond to the spiritual condition of his soul – so he died in severe pain.

 i.
 “The Targum seems to intimate that he had a constipation and inflammation in his bowels; and that at last his bowels gushed out.”
 (Clarke)